davidecavestro/123table/README.md

-Where the *fast* flavours leverage features from the https://crac.org project in order to speed-up the image boot.
+Where the *fast* flavours leverage features from the https://crac.org project in order to speed-up the container boot.

 The included drivers are available within the `/drivers` folder.
 <br>